-5 Proposed Plan Change 5.1 Plan Change Purpose The purpose of the proposed plan change is to rezone the application site from rural to residential.
-No other changes to the District Plan objectives, policies or rules are required to facilitate the proposed plan change, with the exception of the inclusion of the Outline Development Plan (see Appendix 2) in the appendices of the Township Volume of the Selwyn District Plan.
-It is also anticipated any consequential, further or alternative amendments to the Operative Selwyn District Plan as a result of the proposed plan change will transfer and be incorporated into the Proposed Selwyn District Plan, as necessary.
-5.2 Reasons for Application Birchs Village Limited is seeking to rezone 36.58 ha of land from Inner Plains (rural) to Living Z. The Prebbleton Living Z zone of the OSDP provides for both low and medium density residential allotments.
-Low density allows for an average allotment size of 700 m2 with a minimum individual allotment size of 550 m2 and medium density (small-lot) allows a maximum average allotment size of 500 m2 with a minimum individual allotment size of 400 m2.
-A minimum density of 12 households per hectare or approximately 400 residential allotments is proposed although no specific medium density area have been identified at this stage.
+households/ha is proposed within the ODP.
+Notwithstanding this a maximum yield of up to 1,581 units has been considered for the purposes of this assessment.
+Table 2 - ODP Land Allocation and Estimated Residential Yield Minimum Net Allotment Size (net area of application site 34.26 ha) # of Allotments Minimum Yield (hh/ha) Maximum Yield (hh/ha) 400 m 856 Lots 856 Units (24 hh/ha) 2,568 Units (74 hh/ha) 450 m 761 Lots 761 Units (22 hh/ha) 2,283 Units (66 hh/ha) 500 m 685 Lots 685 Units (19 hh/ha) 2,055 Units (59 hh/ha) 550 m 622 Lots 622 Units (18 hh/ha) 1,866 Units (54 hh/ha) 600 m 571 Lots 571 Units (16 hh/ha) 1,713 Units (50 hh/ha) 650 m2 527 Lots 527 Units (15 hh/ha) 1,581 Units (46 hh/ha) The commercial area is estimated at a total of 0.78 ha and the central reserve (proposed as part of the stormwater infrastructure) has an estimated area of 1.54 ha.
 As previously discussed in this application, demand for residential sections in Prebbleton is high and there is currently limited supply.
 The application site is currently outside of the township and infrastructure extent; however, the site offers a long-term expansion area not previously considered by the existing strategic planning documents for Prebbleton.
 The proposal will assist in Selwyn achieving the requirements of the NPS-UD and provides for current and future demand for housing.
 The application site is located adjoining the existing southern extent of the township and adjacent to the new Birchs Road Reserve.
 The site is well located in terms of active and alternative transport modes, given the cycling and pedestrian links to the central area of Prebbleton and the bus route along Birchs Road - with the stop located at the intersection of Birchs and Hamptons Road.
 It is considered rezoning of the application site from Inner Plains, will provide for a more efficient and sustainable use of land, allowing expansion of the township to connect to the Birchs Road Reserve in a direction relatively free of constraints.
 Given the constraints to further expansion of the Prebbleton Township to the north, east and west, the application site is ideally located to the south creating a connection between the existing township on the opposite side of Hamptons Road, the Birchs Road Reserve and multimodal transport routes.

 5.3 Outline Development Plan The Canterbury Regional Policy Statement requires greenfield residential growth to occur in accordance with an Outline Development Plan.
 In order to effectively co-ordinate and integrate a number of separate but interrelated structural and design elements, separate network layers are required to be developed.
 When overlaid, the individual networks layers are required to demonstrate a high level of alignment and cohesion that both support and complement each respective function and aim.
 The ODP that accompanies this application has the following basic objectives:

-- To provide a safe and attractive living environment for future residents, adding to the pool and diversity of residential allotments for Prebbleton. - To provide efficient movement of people within the site, to central Prebbleton and Birchs Road Reserve, utilising both motorised and non-motorised forms of transport. - To provide protection of regionally significant infrastructure (Transpower assets).

-- To avoid risk from natural hazards. - To provide effective and efficient servicing for the area.
+- To provide a safe and attractive living environment for future residents, adding to the pool and diversity of residential allotments for Prebbleton. - To provide for neighbourhood scale commercial use for the convenience needs of the residential use of the site. - To provide efficient movement of people within the site, to central Prebbleton and Birchs Road Reserve, utilising both motorised and non-motorised forms of transport. - To provide protection of regionally significant infrastructure (Transpower assets). - To avoid risk from natural hazards. - To provide effective and efficient servicing for the area.